Berg0162/Tacx-Virtual-Shifting/README.md

 This feature is standard on newer Tacx trainers — but older models never received the firmware update.
 That’s where this project comes in.

-**Goal:** Bring VS to legacy Tacx trainers so that cyclists can enjoy the benefits of shifting *without needing to buy new hardware*.
+**Goal:** Bring VS to legacy Tacx trainers so that cyclists can experience the benefits of virtual shifting *without needing to buy new trainer hardware*.

 ### 🔧 What do you need to try Virtual Shifting?
 At the very minimum, you need: